Vitens/DBM/README.md

 | `-f=`    | 0..1   | Output format.
 Default for local formatting, `intl` for international formatting. |

 ### DBMDataRef
-DBMDataRef is a custom OSIsoft PI Asset Framework data reference which integrates DBM with PI AF.
+DBMDataRef is a custom AVEVA PI Asset Framework data reference which integrates DBM with PI AF.
 The `register.bat` script automatically registers the data reference and support assemblies when run on the PI AF server.
 The data reference uses the parent attribute as input and automatically uses attributes from sibling and parent elements based on the same template containing good data for correlation calculations, unless the `NoCorrelation` category is applied to the output attribute.
 The value returned from the DBM calculation is determined by the applied property/trait:

 | Property/trait | Return value                              | Description                                                                                                   |
 | -------------- | ----------------------------------------- | ------------------------------------------------------------------------------------------------------------- |